 During this update, you can continue to work in RStudio without pausing your Cloud Environment.
 When the update is finished, you will see a confirmation banner.

-Cloud Environment changes that can cause you to lose workNote that this applies no matter what kind of interactive analysis you are running, including RStudio, Jupyter Notebooks, or Galaxy.
+Cloud Environment changes that can cause you to lose workNote: This applies to any kind of interactive analysis you run, including RStudio, Jupyter Notebooks, or Galaxy.
 Please back up files as appropriate.

 How to change BOTH CPU/memory and number of workers (Spark VM)

-Note that if you want to modify both the workers and CPU/memory, we advise doing this sequentially.
+Note: If you want to modify both the workers and CPU/memory, make sure to do this sequentially.